Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Experiments

-\textbf{Text-Image Cross-Modal Retrieval.} Following previous works~\cite{gu2026aaai, LamRA}, we further evaluate the text-image cross-modal retrieval ability of our embedding model without reranker.
-Based on the results in~\cref{tab:image-text-retrieval}, in almost datasets, our embedding method consistently delivers new state-of-the-art results.
-On the 8B scale, our method achieves significant gains even on benchmarks where the strong baseline UniME-V2 has reached near-saturation levels 95\%.
-Specifically, we improve Precision@1 on ShareGPT4V (text-to-image) from 95.1\% to 98.5\% and on Urban1K (image-to-text) from 96.7\% to 98.7\%.
-The superiority is even more profound at the 2B scale, where our model dominates UniME-V2 on the challenging SugarCrepe benchmark by a massive margin—scoring 91.6\%, 82.6\%, and 94.2\% on its three sub-settings compared to 70.9\%, 51.2\%, and 70.2\%, respectively.
+\textbf{Text-Image Cross-Modal Retrieval.} Following previous works~\cite{gu2026aaai, gu2025break}, we further evaluate the text-image cross-modal retrieval ability of our embedding model without reranker.
+Based on the results in~\cref{tab:cross_modality_retrieval}, in almost all datasets, our embedding method consistently delivers new state-of-the-art results.
+On the 8B scale, our method achieves significant gains even on benchmarks where the strong baseline UniME-V2 has reached near-saturation levels of 95.0.
+Specifically, we improve Precision@1 on ShareGPT4V (text-to-image) from 95.1 to 98.5 and on Urban1K (image-to-text) from 96.7 to 98.4.
+The superiority is even more profound at the 2B scale, where our model dominates UniME-V2 on the challenging SugarCrepe benchmark by a massive margin—scoring 91.6, 82.6, and 94.2 on its three sub-settings compared to 70.9, 51.2, and 70.2, respectively.
 Crucially, these results of our method are achieved using only 64 visual tokens, far fewer than other standard methods.
 This empirical evidence leads to a pivotal conclusion: visual token compression is not a trade-off but a strategic advantage.
-When synergized with our progressive training pipeline, it significantly enhances inference efficiency while simultaneously achieving better crossmodal alignment.
+When synergized with our progressive training pipeline, it significantly enhances inference efficiency while simultaneously achieving better cross-modal alignment.

-\textbf{Comparison on Inference Cost.} We compared the inference efficiency of the proposed Magic-MM-Embedding with the currently popular MLLM-based Embedders, as shown in~\cref{tab:infer}.
-For each MLLM backbone, we selected one embedding model for comparison.
+\textbf{Comparison on Inference Cost.} We compared the inference efficiency of the proposed Magic-MM-Embedding with the representative MLLM-based embedders, as shown in~\cref{tab:infer_efficiency}.
+For each MLLM backbone, one embedding model was selected.
 We randomly sampled 5,000 queries and candidates from the MMEB and VisDoc training sets.
 We measured the average inference latency and the average number of visual tokens for queries and candidates on both MMEB and VisDoc.
-To ensure fairness, we resized the resolution of visual document images to 896$\times$896, and the resolution of natural images to 448$\times$448.
+To ensure fairness, natural images were resized to 448$\times$448, and visual document images were resized to 896$\times$896.
 All results were obtained using an NVIDIA L20 (48GB) GPU with a batch size of 1 and BF16 precision.
 No acceleration techniques were used during testing.